ricardorei/RicardoRei.github.io/_site/chapters/chap_1.md

 ## Why is it so diffcult to deal with Natural Language?

 NLs are definitely difficult to deal with, some being more complicated than others.
-For instance, Portuguese possesses much more specific verb tenses than English does, and, thus, the conjugation of verbs is more complex.
+For instance, Portuguese possesses much more specific verb tenses than English does thus, the conjugation of verbs is more complex.
 The existence of *agreement between words* is also a source of problems in many languages.
 For instance, in Portuguese, nouns and adjectives have to agree, which is not the case in English.
 In German, besides the _Masculine_ and _Feminine_, there is also the gender _Neuter_.
 As we will see throughout this course, there are NL with very strange rules.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nevertheless, despite the fact that some NLs are particularly complex, all of them share the same two main problems, which are the ones that makes them so difficult to deal with from a computational point of view:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nevertheless, despite the fact that some NLs are particularly complex, all of them share the same two main problems, which are the ones that make them so difficult to deal with from a computational point of view:

 * Linguistic variability: the possibility of expressing the same thing in many, many, many, many, many, many, many, many, many, many different ways.